Bloons: Bloons Monkey City

-Bloons Monkey City is a free mobile game that combines the traditional Bloons TD with a city builder.
+Bloons Monkey City is a free multi-platform game that combines the traditional Bloons TD with a city builder.
 Capturing more plots allows the player to place more buildings.
 Some buildings require specific tiles.
 The buildings cost in-game money, which are acquired from different buildings and by capturing tiles.
 Windmills and watermills create energy that is used by the player's other buildings.
 Leveling up allows the player to make more buildings and cities.
 Bloonstones, another valuable in-game resource, are used to unlock the strongest upgrades for towers.
-Special plots can contain MOABs, chests, camo Bloons, etc.
+Plots further away from the starting tiles tend to have stronger bloons, and some plots contain chests, which give a permanent reward when the plot is captured.

 Bloons Super Monkey

 Bloons Super Monkey (often abbreviated as BSM) is the second Bloons spin-off series to date; it is a bullet hell RPG with three installations so far.

 The objective of the game is to move a super monkey that shoots a stream of darts to pop bloons.
 Popping them gives the player power blops, which are used to buy upgrades.
 If the monkey fails to pop the required amount of bloons for a certain level, the game is over.
 The super monkey wields weapons, which can be upgraded or replaced with a different weapon.

 The first game, Bloons Super Monkey, was released on Ninja Kiwi's website in February 2010.
 In May 2013, a sequel, Bloons Super Monkey 2, was released on the same website.
 In November 2016, a refined version of Bloons Super Monkey 2 was released on the iOS App Store and Android Play Store for download.